 From administrative tasks to clinical duties, there’s plenty that can make work as a certified medical assistant varied and engaging.
-If you’re interested in breaking into an in-demand field and thrive in a fast-paced environment, becoming a certified medical assistant could be a rewarding career path.
+If you thrive in a fast-paced environment and are interested in breaking into an in-demand field, then becoming a certified medical assistant could be a rewarding career path.

-Read on to learn more about what certified medical assistants do, the skills they need, and the steps to consider taking to become one.
+In this article you'll learn more what certified medical assistants do, the skills they need, and the steps you'll likely need to take to become one.